spmbt/googleSearchExtraButtons/readme.md

 [(show this instruction **in Russian**)](readmeRu.md)

-Add buttons to results search page of Google.<br>
+Add buttons of customized search to results page of Google.<br>
-*(Fx, Chrome, Opera, Safari)*
+*(Fx, Chrome, Opera12, Safari)*

 Hosting: [greasyfork.org: Google Search Extra Buttons](https://greasyfork.org/en/scripts/7543-google-search-extra-buttons)

 * Fx - script installed by Scriptish/GreaseMonkey (addons for userscripts);
 * Chrome - immediately (on the page chrome://extensions/ it placed as unpacked script in "developer mode"; directory sholuld be contain manifest.json; or by other methods);
-* Opera - создаётся юзерскрипт в файле, помещается в папку... ( инструкция );
+* Opera 12- - save userscript in file placed in Opera directory... ( there are instructions );
 * Safari - installed by NinjaKit (not checked, but no complexity in script).

-Script adds 5 buttons that doubled links hidden in:
+Script adds 11 buttons that doubled links hidden in:

 * search PDF docs;
+* search in interval of dates (fast opening of Google inteface);
-* search for last month day;
+* search for 1/2/3 last days;
-* search for last week;
+* search for 1/2/3 last weeks;
 * search for last month;
 * search for last year;
-* if uncomment string "S" in code with your wished domain name, will present button of search by site;
+* if uncomment line beginning "site:" in code, it will present button of search by some site or list of sites;
 * in last string: ('ru'); //remove for no hints; write 'en' for English hints;
 * write list of your favorite sites in code (example: ['slashdot.org','digg.com']), and it give to show button "site".